SpiRIT-Collaboration/MPOD_Controller/README.md

 4. Change IP address in `settings.json` file.
 5. Type `php configure.php` to run configure.php file.
 6. Modify `mapping.json` file according to the mapping for the experiment.
+7. Install the latest version of NET-SNMP from source code. (http://sourceforge.net/p/net-snmp/code)
+8. Change the installed path in `snmp.php`.

 Author list
 -----------